medioqrity/2022-MUSI6106/runtime_comparison.md

 ## Runtime (with convolver initialization time included)

 We run 5 experiments for each convolver settings.
 We test time domain FIR convolver, frequency domain FFT convolver with block size 1024, 2048, 4096, 8192, and 16384.
-We use `chrono::steady_clock` to evaluate runtime more accurately than `ctime`.
+We use `std::chrono::steady_clock` to evaluate runtime more accurately than `ctime`.
 The runtime unit is nanosecond (1e-9s).

-We run all 25 experiments on the same input file (1028361 samples) and IR file (214016 samples).
+We run all 30 experiments on the same input file (1028361 samples) and IR file (214016 samples).

 The experiment raw data is listed below: